Visions of Joy - Natural Eyesight Improvement - Vision Education

 Esther's comment:

-One helpful way to preserve vision for computer users is to install Stressaway software on your computer, and learn natural vision habits to reduce eye strain.
+One helpful way to preserve vision for computer users is to install Computer Break Reminder software on your computer, and learn natural vision habits to reduce eye strain.
 See the Solutions page.

 (back to top)